ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

       - The `args` section lists important Prometheus configuration parameters:

         - `--config.file`\
-          Points to the absolute path where the main Prometheus configuration file will be found.
+          Points to the absolute path where to find the main Prometheus configuration file.

         - `--web.config.file`\
           Path to the configuration file defining how the HTTP access into Prometheus works.
 Remember that, in this case, [it only specifies the list of users authorized to access Prometheus through basic authentication](#secret-configuration-file-prometheuswebyaml).